letstri/hookas/README.md

 - [useMediaControls](#usemediacontrols) - Control media elements
 - [useIsScrolled](#useisscrolled) - Check if an element is scrolled
 - [useInterval](#useinterval) - Execute a function repeatedly with a delay
-- [useMountEffect](#usemounteffect) - Run an effect only after the component is mounted
+- [useMountedEffect](#usemountedeffect) - Run an effect only after the component is mounted
 - [useIsomorphicEffect](#useisomorphiceffect) - Run an effect on the client and server
 - [useLocalStorage](#uselocalstorage) - Store data in the browser's local storage
 - [useSessionStorage](#usesessionstorage) - Store data in the browser's session storage